 Rounding out the top five sources were bananas, dry beans, corn.

-I heard just a couple years ago that raspberries or blueberries, the blueberries had the most antioxidants in them.
+I heard just a couple years ago that raspberries or blueberries, blueberries had the most antioxidants in them.

-So you're like, well, what do we do, Rush?
+What do we do, Rush?

 Just drink the coffee.